 Complex PTSD treatment comes with specific challenges compared to those who have PTSD.
 PTSD is an anxiety disorder that can develop after a person experiences a traumatic event, while complex PTSD occurs after a series of traumatic events.
-This post will go over what complex PTSD is, the symptoms, and what treatment options prove effective.
+This post will go over how we use EMDR for complex PTSD treatment.

 What is Complex PTSD?